Canada–Greece relations

 Canada and Greece first exchanged ambassadors in 1942.
 Both countries are members of the Organisation for Economic Co-operation and Development, Organisation internationale de la Francophonie, Organization for Security and Co-operation in Europe, NATO and the United Nations.
 There is a strong Greek community living in Canada.

 History

 Greek immigration to Canada began in 1843 when Greek migrants began arriving and settling in Montreal.
+Small numbers continued to arrive throughout the 19th century, often working as laborers, peddlers, or in the restaurant trade.
+By 1911, there were approximately 2,000 Greeks in Canada, a figure that increased during the early 20th century as migrants left Greece due to political instability, economic hardship, and military conflicts such as the Balkan Wars and World War I. Many settled in rapidly growing urban centres including Montreal, Toronto, and Vancouver, forming the foundations of Canadian Greek communities.

+Between the 1920s and the 1930s, Greek-owned businesses — particularly diners, cafés, and confectioneries — became common, establishing a lasting cultural presence in Canadian cities.
 By 1941, over 5,000 Greek migrants resided in Canada.

 During World War II both nations fought alongside each other during the Italian Campaign.
 In 1942, Canada established diplomatic relations with the Greek government-in-exile.
 Soon afterwards, the two nations opened diplomatic missions in each other's respective capitals.